ghoshnirmalya/nirmalyaghosh.com/src/pages/articles/js-strapi-apollo.md

 [Apollo](https://www.apollographql.com/) is the industry-standard GraphQL implementation, providing the data graph layer that connects modern apps to the cloud.
 It offers a lot of features like:

 1. **Declarative data fetching**: Write a query and receive data without manually tracking loading, error, or network states.
-2. **Reactive data cache**: Cut down on network traffic and keep data consistent throughout your application with Apollo Client’s normalized reactive data cache.
+2. **Reactive data cache**: Cut down on network traffic and keep data consistent throughout your application with Apollo Client's normalized reactive data cache.
 3. **Excellent dev experience**: Enjoy cross stack type safety, runtime cache inspectors, and full featured editor integrations to keep you writing applications faster.
 4. **Compatible and adoptable**: Use any build setup and any GraphQL API.
 Drop Apollo Client into any app seamlessly without re-architecting your entire data strategy.
 5. **Designed for modern UIs**: Take advantage of modern UI architectures in the web, iOS, and Android ecosystems.